evaletolab/bch-wallet-locker/README.md

 # bch-wallet-locker
 This is a simple smart-contract experiment with CashScript .
 The purpose of this experiment is to create a Vault that lock your funds without the need of a third party custody.
 The funds are locked until a PGP(HASH(secret code)) is available on the P2P Network for this Wallet.
-The Vault can be extended with a **multisig** usage.
+The Vault can be extended with the usage of **multisig**.

 >WARNING: The security is not the purpose of this project.
 This idea is a pretext to use CDS coupled with a custom PGP Oracle Provider